pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-08-30-site-launched.md

 ---

 This is my noob attempt at creating a website & a blog for myself.
-It's powered by [Jekyll](http://jekyllrb.com), Github Pages and Markdown.
+It's powered by [Jekyll](http://jekyllrb.com), Github Pages and Markdown, which were surprisingly pretty simple to use.
 If you're interested to know how, check out this great [guide](http://jmcglone.com/guides/github-pages/) !!